NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-pie-chart.md

 ]
 ```
 #### Labels:
-Here, the labels are automatically taken by from the dataset.
+Here, the labels are automatically taken from the dataset.
 #### Legend
-Here is a sample of legend that is declared and initialized in the component class of **Ts** file of the project.
+Here is a sample of the legend that is declared and initialized in the component class of **Ts** file of the project.
 ```typescript
  [legend] = true;
 ```
 This legend is taken from the dataset and displayed on the right side of the chart by default.
 Only the **name** parameter is taken into the legend section.
 ## Associated Attributes
-- **Legends (Boolean):** It display category of data that is used in plotting the chart.
+- **Legends (Boolean):** It displays the categories of data that are used in plotting the chart.
 If it is true, it shows the legends otherwise it does not show.
     ```typescript
     [legend] = true;
     ```